apache/cloudstack-documentation/source/adminguide/storage.rst

 |volume-from-snap.PNG|

-When creating a new volume from an existing DATA volume snapshot, Disk offering associated with the snapshots (inherited from the original volume) is assigned to the new volume.
+When creating a new volume from an existing DATA volume snapshot, the disk offering associated with the snapshots (inherited from the original volume) is assigned to the new volume.